Wind Studies for Planning

 We always encourage our clients to involve us in their building development as soon as possible since early stage studies can often identify and remedy potential issues before massing is finalised.
 It can also reduce the overall cost of the assessments required to satisfy planning applications.

-To discuss which level of wind microclimate assessment is appropriate for your development and quickly receive a fee quote, contact us by simply completing the form opposite, email info@wildeanalysis.co.uk or call +44 (0) 333 996 9930.
+To discuss which level of wind microclimate assessment is appropriate for your development and quickly receive a fee quote, simply complete the form opposite or contact us below: